JieJava/TracKGE/readme.md

 # TracKGE
 Code for paper:"TracKGE: Transformer with Relation-pattern Adaptive Contrastive Learning for Knowledge Graph Embedding".

-We have uploaded some of the core code and test samples for verification, and other code will be gradually open source in the future.
+**We have uploaded some of the core code.
+We will complete the other codes,  training and validation scripts after the article is accepted.**

 # Environments
 - python(3.8.10)